cobuildlab/cobuildlab-web/src/pages/blog/key-features-for-your-freight-forwarding-custom-software.md

 <br/>

-<p>Make a predictive analysis (with artificial intelligence) of the possible fluctuations that will have the US dollar or the currency you use to pay your international freight rates (freight) as we understand that these variations are a problem for you as a customer and for external providers of this service because it directly affects the cost of the goods.
-If we analyze the historical, risks, etc, we can establish a parameter to cover these fluctuations.</p>
+Make a predictive analysis (with artificial intelligence) of the possible fluctuations that will have the US dollar or the currency you use to pay your international freight rates (freight) as we understand that these variations are a problem for you as a customer and for external providers of this service because it directly affects the cost of the goods.
+If we analyze the historical, risks, etc, we can establish a parameter to cover these fluctuations.

 This can also be done with the change of seasons, oil and fuel prices, and even the weather.